 • 3.4 grams of fiber

-While microwave popcorns isn’t quite as healthy as air popped popcorn, it is still a good snack option.
-It is still low in carbs and has fewer calories than many other snacks on the market.
+Now while microwave popcorn isn’t as healthy as air-popped popcorn, it's still a good snack option.
+It's pretty low in carbs and has fewer calories than a lot of other snacks on the market.

 Oil-Popped Stovetop Popcorn

-Oil popped stovetop popcorn is always great because it is so customizable.
-You can add any toppings and use any type of oil you’d like!
-This is great for people who are looking to have more control over their snack.
+Oil-popped stovetop popcorn is great because it's so customizable.
+You can add any toppings and use any type of oil you like.
+This is great if you're looking to have more control over your food.

 Does Popcorn Have Any Health Benefits?

-Popcorn actually has tons of health benefits.
-It is such a healthy snack, especially when enjoyed in moderation.
-Popcorn is generally low in calories, high in fiber and is a good source of antioxidants and vitamins.
-But let’s take a closer look at all the details.
+Popcorn has tons of health benefits.
+It's a healthy snack when enjoyed in moderation.
+Popcorn is generally low in calories, high in fiber, and is a good source of antioxidants and vitamins.
+Let’s take a closer look at all the details:

 Great Source of Antioxidants